 In most circumstances, CILEx Regulation is the data controller in relation to the personal data it holds and the processing activities it undertakes are outlined below.
 However, data may be held by both CILEx Regulation and CILEx as joint data controllers where there are different lawful bases for holding the data, reflecting the different objectives of a regulator and a membership body.

-If you have any questions about this Privacy Statement, you can contact us by writing to: Data Protection Officer, CILEx Regulation Ltd, College House, Manor Drive, Kempston, Bedford, Bedfordshire, MK42 7AB.
+If you have any questions about this Privacy Statement, you can contact us by writing to: Data Protection Officer, CILEx Regulation Ltd, Room 301, Endeavour House, Wrest Park, Silsoe, Bedford, MK45 4HS.

 CILEx Regulation respects the privacy of personal data we hold, accepting that on rare occasions regulatory duties may take precedence over individual data rights.

 There are updates that CILEx Regulation needs to communicate to members, students, stakeholders and firms in relation to regulation and supervision.
 For this purpose, we use direct communications, email, newsletters and other channels.
 Where appropriate, we will seek your consent, to send updates about CILEx Regulation and CILEx products and services to you via these communications channels.
 However, we will continue to communicate with you where our regulatory duties require us to do so.